The purpose of this tutorial is to familiarize you with the Geomatica Toolbar, along with visualization of data while using Geomatica Focus.

 - On the Focus toolbar, click the Pan button.

-- Drag the image to the desired location you want to move.
+- Drag the image manually to view the desired location.

 Image Enhancement in Focus